aathornburg/lift-tracker/README.md

 - Update gulp so that I don't need to provide the base templates URL every time for every view (ideally, move every view into the folder of each component)
 - Add sourcemaps for scss?
 - Convert directives to components at some point (as a learning opportunity)
+- Refactor the states so that I don't have the same view but different states for home/logo and dashboard

 Personal notes:
 - Importing an item using the import { name } from '...' syntax requires you to match the name with the name of what was exported!